 Bosch enters the sector of dry pharmaceuticals.
 Founded in 1945, Höflinger & Karg KG in Waiblingen becomes part of the Bosch family.
 Since the 1960s, the company has increasingly focused on filling and weighing machines for the pharmaceutical sector.

 Stepwise acquisition of Hesser AG in Stuttgart-Bad Cannstatt.
 Founded in 1861, named Geiger & Hesser, the company represents the cradle of the German packaging machinery industry.
-With this takeover in 2011, Bosch Packaging Technology unites 150 years of packaging history under one umbrella.
+With this takeover, Bosch Packaging Technology unites 150 years of packaging history under one umbrella in 2011.

 Bosch acquires Hamac-Hansella GmbH in Viersen.
 The company manufactures candy processing machines as well as packaging machines for meat, fish, and cheese.
 With the acquisition of Hamac-Hansella GmbH, Bosch also takes over production plants with about 750 employees in Viersen, Germany and Weert, Netherlands.